Ikebana: Practitioners

 Followers and practitioners of ikebana, also referred to as kadō, are known as (華道家, kadōka).
 A kadō teacher is called (先生, sensei).

 Noted Japanese practitioners include Junichi Kakizaki, Mokichi Okada, and Yuki Tsuji.
 At a March 2015 TEDx in Shimizu, Shizuoka, Tsuji elaborated on the relationship of ikebana to beauty.

-After the 2011 earthquake and tsunami devastated Japan, noted ikebana practitioner Toshiro Kawase began posting images of his arrangements online every day in a project called "One Day, One Flower."
+After the 2011 earthquake and tsunami devastated Japan, noted ikebana practitioner Toshiro Kawase began posting images of his arrangements online every day in a project called "One Day, One Flower".

 Another practitioner is the Hollywood actress Marcia Gay Harden, who started when she was living in Japan as a child, and has published a book on ikebana with her own works.
 Her mother, Beverly Harden, was a practitioner of the Sōgetsu school.
 She later became also president of the Ikebana International Washington, DC chapter.

 Schools

-Mary Averill (1913) gives an overview of the numerous schools of ikebana.
+There are numerous schools of ikebana.
 A school is normally headed by an iemoto, oftentimes passed down within a family from one generation to the next.
 The oldest of these schools, Ikenobō goes back to the 8th century (Heian period).
 This school marks its beginnings from the construction of the Rokkaku-dō in Kyoto, the second oldest Buddhist temple in Japan, built in 587 by Prince Shōtoku, who had camped near a pond in what is now central Kyoto, and enshrined a small statue of her.

-During the 13th century, Ono-no-Imoko, an official state emissary, brought the practice of placing Buddhist flowers on an altar from China.
+During the Asuka period, Ono no Imoko, an official state emissary, brought the practice of placing Buddhist flowers on an altar from China.
 He became a priest at the temple and spent the rest of his days practising flower arranging.
 The original priests of the temple lived by the side of the pond, for which the Japanese word is (池, ike), and the word (坊, bō), meaning priest, connected by the possessive particle (の, no), gives the word (池坊, Ikenobō).
 The name 'Ikenobō', granted by the emperor, became attached to the priests there who specialised in altar arrangements.

 Ikenobō is the only school that does not have the ending -ryū in its name, as it is considered the original school.
 The first systematised classical styles, including rikka, started in the middle of the 15th century.
 The first students and teachers were Ikenobō Buddhist priests and members of the Buddhist community.
 As time passed, other schools emerged, styles changed, and ikebana became a custom among the whole of Japanese society.